brookefitz/bioinformatics-project-1/README.md

 		(ATP + Acetate + CoA <=> AMP + Pyrophosphate + Acetyl-CoA)
 While acetyl-CoA synthetase’s activity is usually associated with metabolic pathways, the enzyme also plays a role in gene expression.
 In yeast, acetyl-CoA synthetase delivers acetyl-CoA to histone acetyltransferases for histone acetylation.
 Without correct acetylation, DNA cannot condense into chromatin properly, which inevitably results in transcriptional errors.

-##Malate dehydrogenase
+##Malate dehydrogenase (MDH)

 Malate dehydrogenase is a group of multimeric enzymes made up of identical subunits.
 It serves as to reversibly catalyze the oxidation of malate to oxaloacetate using the reduction of NAD^+ to NADH.
-The active site of malate dehydrogenase (MDH) occurs in a hydrophobic cavity within the protein complex that has binding sites specifically for the substrate and its coenzyme.
+The active site of malate dehydrogenase occurs in a hydrophobic cavity within the protein complex that has binding sites specifically for the substrate and its coenzyme.
 The enzyme's reaction is part of many metabolic pathways, including the citric acid cycle.

-##ATP-dependent RNA helicase
+##Antiporter inner membrane protein (MRP)

+An antiporter is an integral membrane protein involved in the secondary active transport of two or more different molecules or ions.
+The molecules are simultaneously transported in opposite directions across a phospholipid membrane, meaning one molecule goes deeper into the cell through the inner membrane and one moves farther out of the cell towards the outer membrane.

 ##Glycogen phosphorylase